-Are you feeling out of sorts and want to get back into shape while in your 50’s?
+Are you feeling out of sorts and want to get back into shape?

 Well, don’t despair simply because you’ve gotten older.

-Why You Should Get Back Into Shape in Your 50’s
+Why You Should Get Back Into Shape As You Get Older

 By losing a few pounds, lowering your cholesterol or blood pressure levels, you can save as much as 25% on what you pay for a life insurance policy!